SwiftKickMobile/TLLayoutTransitioning/README.md

 ##Overview

-TLLayoutTransitioning provides a `UICollectionViewLayoutTransition` subclass `TLLayoutTransition` and a `UICollectionView+TLTransitioning` category that together solve a couple of problems with layout transitions:
+TLLayoutTransitioning provides a `TLLayoutTransition` transition layout subclass and a `UICollectionView+TLTransitioning` category that combine to solve a couple of problems with layout transitions:

 1. `UICollectionViewLayoutTransition` does not handle content offset well, often leaving cells where you don't want them. `TLTransitionLayout` provides elegant control of content offset with Minimal, Center, Top, Left, Bottom or Right placement options relative to one or more index paths.